huilinye/OpenFSI/README.md

 ## About OpenFSI

- This is a highly efficient and portable fluid-structure interaction (FSI) simulation package based on immersed-boundary method.
-The fluid dynamics is accounted by the software Palabos (http://www.palabos.org/).
-And the structure solver is implemented within the framework of LAMMPS (https://lammps.sandia.gov/).
+ OpenFSI is a highly efficient and portable fluid-structure interaction (FSI) simulation package based on immersed-boundary method.
+The fluid dynamics is accounted by the software [Palabos](http://www.palabos.org/).
+And the structure solver is implemented within the framework of [LAMMPS](https://lammps.sandia.gov/).
 In current version, there are 1D, 2D and 3D lattice model and 3D shell model in structure solvers.
 Using these models, we can model a broad FSI problems including swimming of micro-organisms with tails, flapping of 2D or 3D plate mimicking bird flying and fish swimming and biological flow with large numbers of blood cells.

+### Highlighted features

+- **Particle based lattice model** The solid is discretized into lattice structure, and the mechanical properties such as stretching and bending are described by series of potential functions that are applied on the lattice nodes.
+- **Coupling high-performance software packages** i.e., LAMMPS and Palabos.
+- **Highly portable** There are broad applications including 2D and 3D FSI problems.

 ## How to use it:
  Preparation: